qubitqualia/Switch-Controller-Library-for-Teensy-3.x-Arduino/README.md

 # Switch-Controller-Library-for-Teensy-3.x-Arduino

 ## Introduction
-Switch Control Library for Teensy 3.x/Arduino is a useful tool for managing power relays associated with physical switches.
-The library provides several operating modes for physical switches including: standard ON/OFF behavior, stopwatch timer with variable duty cycle, toggle timer for ON/OFF occurring at local clock times and support for triggers sent from other classes.
+Switch Controller Library for Teensy 3.x/Arduino is a useful tool for managing power relays associated with physical switches.
+The library provides several operating modes for physical switches including: standard ON/OFF behavior, stopwatch timer with variable duty cycle, toggle timer for ON/OFF occurring at local clock times and support for external triggers sent from other classes.
 The associated Timer library can also be used independently for other applications requiring stopwatches and toggle timers.

 **Note: To use these libraries with Arduino, the elapsedMillis class may be required from [here](https://github.com/pfeerick/elapsedMillis/archive/master.zip).**